Important Information for our Patients During the COVID-19 Pandemic

 What is the average discharge time and how has COVID impacted the length of time that a family will stay if the delivery is considered “healthy” and there are no concerns?

 Our minimum hospital stay remains 24 hours.
 The decision to lengthen that stay is based on the advice from both the obstetrician and the pediatrician.
-If a mother is GBS +, it is recommended that the baby stays for 48 hours of monitoring to ensure no risk of infection signs.
+If a mother is GBS +, it is recommended that the baby stays for 48 hours of monitoring to ensure no symptoms of infection emerge.

 Are we still allowed at least one support person?